Frequently Asked Questions from Incoming K-5 Families at Thoreau School

 Additional policies and how-to tips regarding transportation are published in the Parent and Student Elementary School Handbook.
 A soft copy of the handbook is available on the Thoreau School’s web site at http://thoreau.concordps.org.
 To find it, open the “Parents” pull-down menu in the top navigation bar and select “Information, Forms and Handbooks.”

-Students should be dropped off in time to be in their classrooms by the start of school at 9am, but they may enter the building no earlier than 8:50am.
+Students should be dropped off in time to be in their classrooms by the start of school at 9am; they may enter the building no earlier than 8:50am.

-In the afternoons, teachers in all grades escort children being picked up to the basketball courts behind the school and hand them off there to a waiting parent/caregiver throughout the school year.
-During inclement weather, afternoon pickup will be in the cafeteria.
-If you plan to pick up your child regularly, please inform their teacher of this at the open house event just prior to the start of school.
+In the afternoons, teachers in all grades escort children being picked up to the soccer field on the upper playground.
+In the case of inclement weather, pick up is in the tent on the lower playground.
+If you plan to pick up your child regularly, please inform their teacher of this.
 Unless instructed otherwise, teachers will put all students on their assigned buses at dismissal time.

 If your child normally rides the bus home but you want to pick them up on a single day, please send in a note advising the teacher of this and meet your child at the pickup area.
 If you are picking them up earlier than the standard dismissal time, meet your child in the administration office (or in the health office if the early pickup is due to an emerging illness).